arsalan-motamedi/arsalan-motamedi.github.io/_pages/about.md

   - /about.html
 ---

-Hi there,
+Hi friend,

-This is my website.
-As a brief introduction, my favorite color is dark green, I am often happy for no reason, and will get enthusiastic when I find a math problem I am unable to solve at a glance.
+Welcome to my website.
+As a brief introduction, my favorite color is dark green, I am often happy for no reason, and will easily get intrigued by a puzzle I am unable to solve fast.
 I may also not be a great friend, but really enjoy chatting with others.